Tantangara Dam: Environmental Water

 The SWIOID 2002 identifies a target of 27 GL (i.e. 30% of the Mean Annual Natural Flow- MANF) in a full allocation scenario.
 Since 2005–06, environmental water has been released to the Upper Murrumbidgee River to repair the condition of the river.
 Over the period 2005 to 2018, an average of 17.7 GL per year of environmental water has been released to the upper Murrumbidgee River.
 The annual allocation varied between 4 GL per year during the drought and 42.3 GL per year once sufficient water had been recovered.

 The environmental water portfolio does not allow for environmental water to be released everyday of the year from Tantangara Dam.
 Over the period 2005 to 2018, various environmental flow strategies have attempted to re-instate a winter-spring montane flow pattern.
 These approaches have attempted to improve instream habitat and ecological processes as the basis for river recovery, rather than the traditional Australian e-water approach of managing rarity of aquatic biota.

 A 2011 report by the Snowy Scientific Committee stated that the Tantangara Dam was starving the upper Murrumbidgee River of environmental water flows from the Snowy Mountains; needed to restore river health.
 The committee claimed that there was an apparent "administrative and managerial void", with no river management strategy and no proper monitoring because of a lack of regulatory resources.

 Water Transfers

 In 2005, the Australian Capital Territory Government explored the options of augmenting water supply for Canberra by developing a long tunnel alternative including weir, connecting tunnel, outflow pipes, and hydro-power plant construction to link the Murrumbidgee with Corin Reservoir; and/or a Murrumbidgee River flow alternative including weir, pumping station and pipeline construction to link the Murrumbidgee with Googong Reservoir.
 In 2009, the ACT Government endorsed a recommendation from ACTEW for implementation of the Tantangara Transfer Project, that involves transferring water from the Murrumbidgee River (below the Burrinjuck and Blowering dams) in New South Wales to the ACT via the Snowy Mountains Scheme.

+Power station

+The reservoir is a key part of the Snowy 2.0 Pumped Storage Power Station.
+It will act as the top storage for a pumped hydro power station.